Best Cheap Soundbars 2020 (Under $100)

-How low can you go and still get your money's worth?
-We tested 11 soundbars that cost less than $100, judging them for sound quality, ease of use and design.
-Here are the top picks.
+We tested 6 models that cost less than $100, judging them for sound quality, ease of use and design.
+Here are the best cheap soundbars you can buy right now.

 Credit: Tom's Guide